erikandersson96/portfolio-project-five/README.md

 <details>
 <summary>Add/edit products/blog posts</summary>
 <br>
 The pages for add/edit products/blog posts are almost the same in layout as CI - Boutique Ado, but they follow the color theme of this website.
-With a form for either add or edit the related product/blog post.
+With a form for either adding or editing the related product/blog post.
 <br>

 ![Screenshot of add/edit products/blog posts](/readme_images/add-1.png)